ObaraEmmanuel/Formation/README.md

 >Use the widgets exact name as specified in the design to avoid `AttributeError`

-For more details checkout the [documentation](https://formation-studio.readthedocs.io/en/latest/) For those wishing to contribute, see the [studio notes](https://formation-studio.readthedocs.io/en/latest/architecture.html) for developers and contributors
+For more details checkout the [documentation](https://formation-studio.readthedocs.io/en/latest/) For those wishing to contribute, see the [studio notes](https://formation-studio.readthedocs.io/en/latest/studio/architecture.html) for developers and contributors
-More documentation coming soon.
 Some good documentation for building python user interfaces
 include:

 - [TkDocs](http://www.tkdocs.com)